Machine learning with neural networks: Perceptrons

-A perceptron is a layered feed-forward network (Figure \figref{C5S1SingleLayerNetwork}).
-The leftmost layer contains input terminals (black in Figure \figref{C5S1SingleLayerNetwork}).
-To the right follows a number of layers of McCulloch-Pitts neurons.
-The right-most layer of neurons is the output layer where the output of the network is read out.
-The other neuron layers are called hidden layers, because they feed into other neurons, their states are not read out.
+In 1958 Rosenblatt \cite{Rosenblatt1958} suggested to connect McCulloch-Pitts neurons into layered {\em feed-forward} networks to process information.
+He referred to these networks as {\em perceptrons} .
+The layout is illustrated in in Figure \figref{C5S1SingleLayerNetwork}.
+The leftmost layer consists of input terminals, drawn in black in Figure \figref{C5S1SingleLayerNetwork}.
+To the right follow two layers of McCulloch-Pitts neurons.
+The rightmost layer consists of output neurons.
+The intermediate layer is a {\em hidden} layer .
+The states of its neurons are not read out.

-All connections $\wij$ are one-way: every neuron (or input terminal) feeds only to neurons in the layer immediately to the right.
-There are no connections within layers, or back connections, or connections that jump over a layer.
+All connections are one-way: every neuron feeds {\em forward}, only to neurons in the layer immediately to the right.
+There are no connections within layers, no back connections, no connections that skip a layer.
+There are $N$ input terminals.
+As in Part \ref{part:hopfield}, we denote the input patterns by